MicrosoftDocs/sql-docs/docs/advanced-analytics/common-issues-external-script-execution.md

     GO
     ```

-### The R script works outside of T-SQL but not in a stored procedure
+## Valid script fails in T-SQL or in stored procedures

 Before wrapping your R code in a stored procedure, it is a good idea to run your R code in an external IDE, or in one of the R tools such as RTerm or RGui.
 By using these methods, you can test and debug the code by using the detailed error messages that are returned by R.